rjgeraghty/cOSMa/README.md

 # cOSMa
-personalise MacOS with added entropy
+depersonalise MacOS and minimise your entropy